by CSyphrett, Martin Maenza and Doc Quantum

 With a swift maneuver, Belmont swiftly rose to his feet.

-In her mind, Abby wondered if Belmont’s actions just sealed the fate of all three of them.
+In her mind, Abby wondered if Belmont’s actions had just sealed the fate of all three of them.

-The spider-woman exhaled a noxious cloud of fumes, staining the nearby books.
+For her part, Gossamer exhaled a noxious cloud of fumes, staining the nearby books.
 Belmont swiftly dodged the attack, gripping the remaining handle of his spear.
 With a determined stride, he drove the point deeper into the spider-woman’s head as he passed, causing her to emit a final anguished wail before bursting into flames.
 The fire consumed her entirely, leaving behind only a pile of ashes on the floor.

 “Get Vlad!”
 Abby cried urgently.